 Corporal punishment is expressly prohibited by this school.
 In addition, we do not sanction the administering of corporal punishment by non-school persons to enforce discipline at our school.
+Student Welfare and Behaviour Management Policies were reviewed in October 2022 and are in the process of being redefined after consultation with staff and students.

-Student Welfare and Behaviour Management Policies were reviewed in June 2020.
+Student Welfare, Anti-Bullying and Behaviour Management Policies were reviewed in October 2022.